PKopel/posop/README.md

 # posop
-Example implementation of operations on positional number systems
+Example implementation of operations on positional number systems.
+Simple CLI tool for adding, multiplying and more.

 ## Usage
-Run `go run main.go` in base directory and follow displayed instructions.
+Use `make` to build, run and install the `posop` CLI tool.